Danielle Nierenberg: Published work

 Nierenberg writes a Forbes column around sustainable agriculture and food issues, which has covered topics like agroecology, food waste, and the U.N.
 Climate Conference.

+Awards

+In 2020, Nierenberg was granted the Julia Child Award by the Julia Child Foundation for Gastronomy and the Culinary Arts for making a “profound and significant difference in how America cooks, eats, and drinks."
+In 2022, Nierenberg was presented the NYC Food Policy Changemaker Award by the Hunter College NYC Food Policy Center for her influential work in food systems and sustainability.
+Nierenberg was also one of the NYU Steinhardt 2022 Scholars in Residence, a program that "welcomes distinguished academics, artists, advocates, and other thought leaders to our community to share their expertise."
+In 2024, she was honored by her alma mater, Monmouth College, with the Monmouth College Distinguished Alumnus Award for her impactful leadership in sustainable agriculture and food systems advocacy.

 Podcast

 Nierenberg hosts the podcast "Food Talk with Dani Nierenberg," interviewing leaders in food such as Michael Pollan, Questlove, Michael Moss, José Andrés, Tom Colicchio, Dan Barber, Mark Hyman, and hundreds more since 2018.